dwhiffing/fury/content/nato/us/navy/subs/body.md

 ![](/assets/images/nato/us/navy/subs/image1.jpg)

 US submarines deploy globally on a myriad of tasks, running silent and deep.
-Whatever they are asked to do they are very capable sensor platforms and a potent weapons platform should it come to war.
-A submarine’s greatest strength is its stealth, in peacetime or in war, the ability to be somewhere and do something without being detected.
+Whatever they are asked to do they are very capable weapon and sensor platforms which would be a significant asset should it come to war.
+A submarine’s greatest strength is its stealth, in peacetime or in war, the ability to be somewhere and do something without being detected is paramount, US submarines are some of the stealthiest in the world in 1994.
 When at peace, a submarine is constantly monitoring its surroundings, gathering electronic and acoustic intelligence, posing a hidden threat and training for any eventuality.
 At war in addition to everything else, the submarine is the silent hunter, the knife in the dark that can cut out key targets and escape.

 With the exception of the unarmed research vessel *USS Dolphin*, the entire fleet of [US